Introduction to quantum groups: 3a. Representations

 (2) This follows from (1) by performing sums, as in Proposition 3.3 above.

 (3) This follows from (2) and from the fact that we can conjugate any corepresentation by a unitary matrix, as explained in Proposition 3.4 above. \end{proof}

-Observe that the class of corepresentations in (3) is stable under all the operations from Propositions 3.3 and 3.4.
+Observe that the class of corepresentations in (3) is stable under all the operations from Propositions 3.3, and under the spinning operation from Proposition 3.4 too.
 When $\Gamma$ is abelian we can apply Proposition 3.2 with $G=\widehat{\Gamma}$, and after performing a number of identifications, we conclude that these are all the corepresentations of $C^*(\Gamma)$.
-We will see later that this holds in fact for any $\Gamma$.